-Academic performance for medical school admissions is measured through GPA and MCAT, which have both been proven to be valid assessment tools.
+Academic performance for admission into professional education programs is measured through GPA and scores on standardized tests, such as MCAT for medical school, GMAT for business school and GRE for other graduate-level programs.
+GPA and cognitive scores on these standardized tests have been proven to be valid assessment tools.
 But the process for assessing personal and professional characteristics is not as robust.
 These qualities are typically measured by reference letters, personal statements and, the most widely used method, interviews.

 Most schools consider the interview an important portion of their admissions process, hence a considerable amount of faculty time is dedicated to both arranging and conducting the meetings.
 But the time cost doesn’t necessarily mean that the interviews are effective.
 To be effective, the interview results must demonstrate both high reliability and validity.
 As it turns out, they rarely do.

 What do the first studies tell us about interviews?